 The Inns of Court College of Advocacy (ICCA) has produced new guidance for practitioners representing children in the youth justice system.
 The materials are intended to help barristers comply with the Bar Standards Board’s recently published ‘Youth Proceedings Competences’.
-Details The new ICCA guidance has been developed in collaboration with the Youth Justice Legal Centre, Just for

 The YJLC’s inaugural Youth Justice Summit brought together leading practitioners to share and build expertise in representing children in criminal cases.